 In the next four years during Phase II (2016-2020)

-- HESA expects to serve over 1,200 sisters at partner colleges and universities, including nearly 400 who will have completed a portion of their studies online.
+- By 2020, HESA will have served approximately 1,200 sisters at 22 partner colleges and universities, with about one-third of HESA participants completing a portion of their studies online.

 - A Master's Degree option has been added to the program.